- 1 cup all-purpose flour

 - 1 teaspoon vanilla extract (optional)

-- Butter or cooking spray for greasing the pan
+- Cooking spray or additional butter for greasing the pan

 - Maple syrup